 Introduction

-Deepgram supports a variety of deployment methods, including an on-premises (on-prem) offering, which is an isolated service deployed to customer-requisitioned cloud instances or customer data centers.
-This guide will walk you through the process of setting up Deepgram on-prem in your own environment.
+Deepgram supports a variety of deployment methods, including a self-hosted offering, which is an isolated service deployed to customer-requisitioned cloud instances or on-premises data centers.
+This introduction opens a series of guides that aim to:

 Using Deepgram as a service has a variety of benefits.
-First of all, it's extremely fast to start developing with.
-From signing up, to getting an API key, to getting your first transcription of your audio files can take as little as a minute.
+First, it's extremely fast to start developing with.
+Signing up, getting an API key, and getting your first voice AI response can take as little as a minute.
 Using Deepgram as a service also enables you to avoid all hardware, installation, configuration, backup, and maintenance-related costs.

-With that being said, there are situations where an on-prem deployment might make sense.
-The most common use cases we have seen are when you have stringent security and performance requirements.
+With that being said, there are situations a self-hosted deployment might make sense.
+The most common use cases we have seen are when you have stringent performance or security requirements.

 Performance

 Certain use cases, like AI voicebots, have very sensitive latency and load requirements.
-If you need ultra-low latency with ASR colocated with your other services, on-prem can meet these requirements.
+If you need ultra-low latency with voice AI services colocated with your other services, self-hosting can meet these requirements.

 Security

-One of the common use-cases for deploying Deepgram on-prem is to satisfy security requirements.
-In a typical on-prem deployment, your Deepgram components will contact the Deepgram license server in order to validate the Deepgram components and models, as well as to report usage information.
-The usage information reported for each request includes the audio duration, features requested, and success response codes.
-No audio, transcripts, or other identifying markers of the request content are sent to Deepgram.
+One of the common use-cases for self-hosting Deepgram is to satisfy security or data privacy requirements.
+In a typical self-hosted deployment, no audio, transcripts, or other identifying markers of the request content are sent to Deepgram.
+Your Deepgram components will only contact the Deepgram license server in order to validate the Deepgram components and models, as well as report usage information.
+The usage information reported for each request includes metadata such as audio duration or character count, features requested, and success response codes.

 Components